-Starting Our Cruise In Seattle
+Starting Our Alaska Cruise From Seattle

 Our Alaska cruise from Seattle in July was for 7 days.
 We considered flying between Toronto and Vancouver.
 It was a short hop between Vancouver and Seattle.
 But when we researched flight costs, it was much cheaper to fly into Seattle – even with the same carrier!